A case for Case A: detailed look at binary black hole formation through stable mass transfer: Method

-When a star reaches carbon exhaustion, we use the delayed remnant mass prescription of \citet{Fryer+12} to determine the BH mass.
-The choice of prescription impacts the low mass regime of the BH formation, where the amount of fallback differs significantly per prescription.
-Above $M_\mathrm{CO{-}core} \simgt 11 \Msun$, nearly all prescriptions assume direct-collapse of the cores into the BH, and the difference between prescriptions is minimal.
-We explore other remnant mass prescription in Appendix \ref{app:other_SN_prescriptions} to show its impact on the mass and mass ratio distributions.
 In our default model, we assume no natal kick for a clearer linking between the binary physics and outcome of the STAR+STAR phase and the beginning of the STAR+BH phase.
 With no kicks, a small eccentricity up to 0.2 can still be gained from the instantaneous mass loss during the supernova \citep{Blaauw+61}.
 In Section \ref{sec:natal_kicks}, we implement a one-over-mass scaled kick drawn from a Maxwellian distribution with $\sigma=265$\,km\,s$^{-1}$ \citep{Hobbs+05} to show the impact a kick prescription has on the SMT channel properties\footnote{Although \citet{Disberg+25} propose a correction to the \citet{Hobbs+05} natal kick distribution, we use the Maxwellian distribution proposed by \citet{Hobbs+05}, since it remains widely adopted in the literature to date.}.
+We draw the kick angles and anomaly from uniform distributions, and account for the effect of the natal kick on the tilt of the orbit by following \citet{Kalogera+96a} and \citet{Wong+12}.
+Because we do not realign the BH spin axis during mass transfer, we calculate a combined tilt after the second supernova \citep[also see section 8.3.5 in][]{Fragos+23}.
+These final tilts are used in the calculation of \chieff for the BBH mergers.
 For the pair-instability supernova regime, we adapt the prescriptions by \citet{Hendriks+23} to fit the peak and PISN limit of \citet{Farag+22}, which leads to a $\Delta M_\mathrm{CO{-}core}=0\Msun$ and $\Delta M_\mathrm{PPI} = -20\Msun$ \citep[For more details, see section 2.2.1 in][]{Andrews+25}.